Ben Thaler

+On 24 September 2024, Thaler announced that he will be stepping down as a referee, to take up a new role with the RFL.

 Background

-Thaler was born in Normanton, West Yorkshire, England.
+Thaler was brought up in Normanton, West Yorkshire, England.

 Career

 Ben's first pro game was against Leigh v York City Knights on 1 July 2001.

 His first Super League game was against the London Broncos v Leigh on 29 May 2005.

 He was a part of a New Zealand referee exchange in 2005.

 He was the referee for both the 2015 Super League Grand Final at Old Trafford, and the 2015 Challenge Cup Final at Wembley Stadium.

 He was the referee for the 2017 Million Pound Game, which saw Leigh Centurions relegated from Super League, and Hull Kingston Rovers promoted, in a straight swap of the two clubs promoted and relegated from the previous season.

 International

-Thaler has refereed 19 International’s to date:
+Thaler has refereed 19 Internationals to date: